letsdodevelopment/tlscerts/README.md

 Important fields are

-- name of the ca certificate is service-ca.crt
+- name of the ca certificate is service-ca.crt, which can be see just below "data" section.

-All we need is to add this information to the manifest file.
+All we need is to add this information to the manifest file in my case it is sampleapp.yaml.
 I can as well create a patch file.
 But lets keep it simple.
+Important sections are mentioned below.

 ### volumeMounts